 Parking lot structures don’t have to be grey and blah.
 They can be green and Yah!
 Covered in ivy (?), keeping cars cool and the view lovely.
 Collins Ave., Miami ~Vince Read Full Entry

 My furnishing style would best be called 'eclectic', as I tend to gravitate to pieces that are unique, have character and originate from anywhere across the globe.
 One of my favourite Toronto retailers is Greentea Design located on Carlaw Avenue in Leslieville.
-They have an amazing showroom of Asian furnishings that range… Read Full Entry
+They have an amazing showroom of Asian furnishings that range from antique… Read Full Entry

-Although I re-did my washroom four years ago, I recently dropped my morning cuppa on my oval washroom sink leaving an unsightly chip that said 'damaged goods'!
-Inset into a dark wood counter, finding a match wasn't easy as it needed to be both the same size and style.
-Moreover, in four… Read Full Entry
+How much money should we 'sink' into our washrooms?
+If there are deficiencies in your home they are rarely less obvious than in the washrooms.
+Although I re-did my washroom four years ago, I recently dropped my morning cuppa on my oval washroom sink leaving an unsightly chip that said… Read Full Entry